milanaryal/milanaryal.github.io/_posts/2015/2015-01-15-9-important-tips-for-better-site-seo-ranking.md

 <ol>
 <li>Have your full business address in html on the footer of every page.</li>
-<li>Upload a geositemap to Google's webmaster tools. </li>
+<li>Upload a geositemap to Google's Webmaster Tools.</li>
 <li>Mark up your site using microdata.
 Here's a handy tool to help you <a href="http://www.geositemapgenerator.com/input">create your geo markup</a>.</li>
 <li>Include your city name/location in your page titles.
 This is a proven factor in Google Places ranking.</li>
 </ol>

 ### 8. Use rich snippets (microdata)

 Although this will have no direct influence on your rankings, any microdata that appears beside your listing helps it to stand out from the rest, and this can only be a good thing, possibly more important than top ranking in fact.
 If you haven't already, use microdata to markup any testimonials or reviews that you have.
 If you are an e-commerce site mark up all your products and descriptions.
-Add authorship to your blog posts, etc. etc. Check out Schema.org for a more detailed explanation and here is a handy testing tool to check how it would appear as a search result... [structured data testing tool](http://www.google.com/webmasters/tools/richsnippets).
+Add authorship to your blog posts, etc. etc. Check out Schema.org for a more detailed explanation and here is a handy testing tool to check how it would appear as a search result...
+[Structured Data Testing Tool](http://www.google.com/webmasters/tools/richsnippets).
 Google is actively encouraging webmasters to incorporate microdata so if you haven't already, it's about time you did.

 ### 9. Don't overdo it